Gee Cross: History

-Geography and surroundings
+Geography

 Gee Cross is built on the side of a hill called Werneth Low, a part of the Pennines, which surrounds the village to the south and east.
 Werneth Low is a protected country park that was first created as a war memorial by the people of Hyde.
 The park has a visitors centre and ranger service.
-On a clear day, there are views across the county, as well as Lancashire and Merseyside; the Welsh mountains are sometimes visible.
-Sightseers can view Manchester city centre, including the tallest tower in the UK outside of London: Deansgate Square South Tower.
+On a clear day, there are views across Greater Manchester, as well as Lancashire and Merseyside; the Welsh mountains are sometimes visible.
+Sightseers can view Manchester city centre, including the tallest tower in the UK outside of London - Deansgate Square South Tower.
 The Hare and Hounds pub sits on the top of Werneth Low, as does Hyde Cricket and Squash Club and Werneth Low Golf Club.

 To the south-west, the village borders Woodley in the Metropolitan Borough of Stockport.
 Within Tameside, Hyde town centre merges with Gee Cross along its northern border and the village of Godley, also a part of Hyde, is found to the north-east.
 Across Werneth Low, Hattersley lies to the east and Romiley to the south.

 Amenities

 The centre of the village hosts a small commercial district, which has grown in recent years to include some office-based businesses; these include an estate agents, hairdressing salons and barbers, a pharmacy, laundrette, bakers, florists, tattooist, cafes, bistros, takeaways and a wine bar.
-In addition, at the bottom of Stockport Road, is a large car dealership currently run by Audi.
+In addition, at the bottom of Stockport Road, is a former car dealership that was once run by Volkswagen and then by Audi.
 The local Post Office was formerly located on the corner of School Lane and Stockport Road, but was closed in the phasing out of smaller branches; it has now become a private house.